 The Visage 7 Enterprise Viewer combines 3D/4D and advanced visualisation capabilities with the full gamut of 2D reading functionality creating a truly unique thin client streaming universal viewing platform that enables radiologists to read any type of examination from a 2D chest x-ray to a complicated 3D cardiac study all within the one viewer.
-The Enterprise viewer can be interfaced with a broad range of third-party image archiving (VNA) and worklist products as part of a Deconstructed PACS® solution.
-Revenue for this product is now largely derived by the adoption of a transaction based (operational) pay per use model which is helping to build a growing annuity revenue stream for the Company.
+The Enterprise viewer can be interfaced with a broad range of third-party vendor neutral image archiving (VNA) databases and worklist products as part of a Deconstructed PACS® solution.